In 1976, McGregor

 the functioning of the Institute; and to ensure that its mission was

 being realized.
-The original board included
+The original board included McGregor Smith Jr.,

 Norma Watkins, Tim McGuril, Miriam MacGillis, Ross McCluney, Joe

-Iannone, Dan Daniel, Bill Nickle and Jon Villamil
+Iannone, Dan Daniel, Bill Nickle and Jon Villamil.

 Then in 1992, Hurricane

-Center, that the College decided to raze the building.
+Center and the College decided to raze the building.
 EDC programs

 were displaced, and the Environmental Ethics Institute established